tremho/odp-documentation/guide_book/src/how/ec/charger/2-controller_integration.md

 The `Controller` must manage the charging needs of the battery by:
 1. Detecting when the battery requires charging
-2. Instructing the carger to apply current and voltage, or to stop charging
+2. Instructing the charger to apply current and voltage, or to stop charging

 The `SmartBattery` interface defines for us some traits in this regard
 - `remaining_capacity()`